katzarsky/WebSocket/README.md

 WebSocket codec in C++.
 Implements *only* RFC6455.
 Robust one-class parser implementation (handshake and frames).
 The library *does not* control sockets, it works with buffers.
+This gives you freedom to implement your I/O whatever way you like.

 WebSocket class overview
 ---------